Leading Heating Element Manufacturers

 Molybdenum Disilicide Element

-Molybdenum Disilicide is a material that shows the characteristics of both a metal and ceramic.
-With an extremely high melting point, (to be precise, 3690 º F), it is considered ideal for a number of high-capacity heating elements, used across industries, including the glass manufacturing.
+Molybdenum disilicide is a unique material that combines the qualities of both metal and ceramic.
+With an impressive melting point of 3690ºF, it is perfect for various high-capacity heating elements.
+This versatility makes it indispensable across numerous industries, including glass manufacturing.

 PTC